awsdocs/amazon-aurora-user-guide/doc_source/mysql-ml.md

 **Note**
  Amazon Comprehend is currently available only in some AWS Regions\.
 To check in which AWS Regions you can use Amazon Comprehend, see [the AWS Region table page](http://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/)\.

-## Performance considerations for Aurora Machine Learning<a name="aurora-ml-performance"></a>
+## Performance considerations for Aurora machine learning<a name="aurora-ml-performance"></a>

- Most of the work in an Aurora Machine Learning function call happens within the external ML service\.
+ Most of the work in an Aurora machine learning function call happens within the external ML service\.
 This separation enables you to scale the resources for the machine learning service independent of your Aurora cluster\.
 Within Aurora, you mostly focus on making the function calls themselves as efficient as possible\.

 ### Query cache<a name="query-cache"></a>

  The Aurora MySQL query cache doesn't work for ML functions\.
 Aurora MySQL doesn't store query results in the query cache for any SQL statements that call ML functions\.

-### Batch optimization for Aurora Machine Learning function calls<a name="ml-batch-optimization"></a>
+### Batch optimization for Aurora machine learning function calls<a name="ml-batch-optimization"></a>

- The main Aurora Machine Learning performance aspect that you can influence from your Aurora cluster is the batch mode setting for calls to the Aurora Machine Learning stored functions\.
+ The main Aurora machine learning performance aspect that you can influence from your Aurora cluster is the batch mode setting for calls to the Aurora machine learning stored functions\.
 Machine learning functions typically require substantial overhead, making it impractical to call an external service separately for each row\.
-Aurora Machine Learning can minimize this overhead by combining the calls to the external Aurora Machine Learning service for many rows into a single batch\.
-Aurora Machine Learning receives the responses for all the input rows, and delivers the responses, one row at a time, to the query as it runs\.
+Aurora machine learning can minimize this overhead by combining the calls to the external Aurora machine learning service for many rows into a single batch\.
+Aurora machine learning receives the responses for all the input rows, and delivers the responses, one row at a time, to the query as it runs\.
 This optimization improves the throughput and latency of your Aurora queries without changing the results\.

  When you create an Aurora stored function that's connected to an SageMaker endpoint, you define the batch size parameter\.
 This parameter influences how many rows are transferred for every underlying call to SageMaker\.
 For queries that process large numbers of rows, the overhead to make a separate SageMaker call for each row can be substantial\.
 The larger the data set processed by the stored procedure, the larger you can make the batch size\.